Geometrodynamical description of two-dimensional electrodynamics: Lovelock-Cartan gravity

 Torsion and curvature 2-forms are, respectively, given by

 In addition, we have at our disposal two invariant objects: the Levi-Civita tensor $\epsilon_{ab}$ and the tangent space metric $\eta_{ab}$.

 With the above ingredients at hand, we are able to construct the most general local and polynomial action, power-counting renormalizable, depending only on the fields and their first order derivatives and not explicitly depending on the metric.
-The result is the well known Mardones-Zanelli action \cite{Mardones:1990qc,Moritsch:1993eg,Zanelli:2005sa,Zanelli:2012px} describing Lovelock-Cartan (LC) two-dimensional gravity,
+The result is the well known Mardones-Zanelli action \cite{Mardones:1990qc,Moritsch:1993eg,Zanelli:2005sa,Zanelli:2012zz} describing Lovelock-Cartan (LC) two-dimensional gravity,

 where $G$ and $\Lambda$ are Newton and cosmological constants, respectively.
 The mass dimension of the relevant objects in the action \eqref{grav1} are $[\mathrm{d}]=[\omega^a_{\phantom{a}b}]=[\Lambda]=1$ and $[e^a]=[G]=0$.
 The last term at the action \eqref{grav1} is recognized as the cosmological constant term while the first one is the Einstein-Hilbert term.
 The Einstein-Hilbert term is topological in two dimensions because it coincides with the Gauss-Bonnet topological invariant.
-In fact, for a compact and orientable sub-manifold $\Omega\in\mathrm{M}$ with boundary $\partial\Omega$, we have